Hemiergis millewae

-The Hemiergis millewae, commonly known as the Millewa skink or Triodia earless skink, is a species of hemiergis lizards that is endemic to Australia.
-It is a specialist species, highly dependent on Spinifex (Triodia scariosa) for food and shelter, and has only been observed in semi-arid Mallee woodlands of southern and eastern Australia.
+Hemiergis millewae, commonly known as the Millewa skink or Triodia earless skink, is a species of Hemiergis lizards that is endemic to Australia.
+It is a specialist species, highly dependent on spinifex (Triodia scariosa) for food and shelter, and has only been observed in semi-arid Mallee woodlands of southern and eastern Australia.
 It is considered endangered throughout parts of its range.

 Description

 Hermiergis millewae is a small, terrestrial (ground-dwelling) skink which is native to Australia.
 It is characterised by dark brown shiny scales with a burnt orange stripe along its back, from above the ear to its hindlimbs, and pale grey underbelly.
 The Millewa skink has an elongated body, with four short limbs each containing five digits and a long tail similar in length to its torso.
 As with other Hemiergis (earless) skinks, its ears are not visible and it has an ear depression entirely covered by scales.
 It has a fifth supralabial scale contacting the eye.

-Hermiergis millewae has a snout to vent length of 41-58mm.
+Hermiergis millewae has a snout–vent length of 41–58 mm.

 Taxonomy

 The Millewa skink (Hemiergis millewae) was first identified and described in 1976 by A.J.
 Coventry.
 It is one of seven species of earless skinks in the genus Hemiergis, all of which are endemic to Australia.
-Hemiergis millewae belongs to the family scincidae which is one of the most diverse families of lizards characterized by their small limbs.
+Hemiergis millewae belongs to the family Scincidae which is one of the most diverse families of lizards characterized by their small limbs.

 Ecology and habitat

 Hemiergis millewae is a thigmothermic skink, drawing heat from warm surfaces in its environment in order to regulate its body temperature.

-The Millewa skink is one of several specialist species limited to Mallee Eucalypt woodlands in Australia.
-They have been exclusively observed in areas with large hummocks of Triodia scariosa (Spinifex), hence their other common name Triodia Earless Skink.
+The Millewa skink is one of several specialist species limited to Mallee eucalypt woodlands in Australia.
+They have been exclusively observed in areas with large hummocks of Triodia scariosa (spinifex), hence their other common name Triodia earless skink.
 They are heavily reliant on large clumps of spinifex with surrounding leaf litter which offers a suitable micro-climate and adequate food and protection without which it would be unlikely to survive.